PaulVMo/helium-validator-deb/README.md

 ```

 ### 3. Add your user to `helium` group
-To allow your user to call miner commands and access log files, you user needs to be added to the `helium` user group which owns the validator files.
+To allow your user to call miner commands and access log files, your user needs to be added to the `helium` user group which owns the validator files.
-The following adds your current user to the group and refreshes you user's group so you can begin using immediately.
+The following adds your current user to the group.
+You must restart your session for the group change to take effect.
 ```
-sudo usermod -aG helium $USER && su - $USER
+sudo usermod -aG helium $USER
 ```
+Now, logout and then log back in for the group change to apply.
+Then, verify that the group was correctly added by running `id`.
+The output should include the group `helium`.
+Do not run any `miner` commands until you have confirmed your user is part of the helium group.

-That's it.
+That's it!
 You are now running a Helium validator.
 See the below and the [Helium Docs](https://docs.helium.com/mine-hnt/validators) for more detail on running the validator.

 # Migrating from Docker
 Switching from docker to this package requires a few additional steps due to the different file locations.
 The following assumes the docker install instructions from the [Helium Docs](https://docs.helium.com/mine-hnt/validators) using $HOME/validator_data as the data directory location.

 1. Remove the docker container `docker stop validator && docker rm validator`
+2. If you created a `miner` alias for the command `docker exec validator miner`, you must remove it.
+Depending on the system and how you configured the alias, `unalias miner` will remove this.
+On others, you may need to edit ~/.bash_aliases and delete the line for `miner`
-2. Install the deb package per the steps above
+3. Install the deb package per the steps above
-3. Stop the validator service `sudo systemctl stop validator`
+4. Stop the validator service `sudo systemctl stop validator`
-4. Remove the new data directory created by the validator package `rm -rf /var/data/miner`
+5. Remove the new data directory created by the validator package `rm -rf /var/data/miner`
-5. Move the old validator data dir `sudo mv $HOME/validator_data /var/data/miner`
+6. Move the old validator data dir `sudo mv $HOME/validator_data /var/data/miner`
-6. Delete the old logs out of the data directory `sudo rm /var/data/miner/log`
+7. Delete the old logs out of the data directory `sudo rm /var/data/miner/log`
-7. Change ownership of the data direcotry to the helium user `sudo chown -R helium:helium /var/data/miner`
+8. Change ownership of the data direcotry to the helium user `sudo chown -R helium:helium /var/data/miner`
-8. Restart validator service `sudo systemctl start validator`
+9. Restart validator service `sudo systemctl start validator`

 # Upgrading the package